08 October 2025

 Episcopal churches are dictatorships.
 Hopefully benevolent.
 As Christians, all leaders are expected to submit our ideas to one another, and not just try to force everyone into directions they may not go.
 A pastor who’s trying to get everyone to follow Jesus is gonna try to lead, not push.

-But let’s be honest: Some of ’em really aren’t all that benevolent.
+But let’s be honest: Some of these leaders really aren’t all that benevolent.
 This is why many Christians balk at the idea of one person supervising a church: They’ve visited churches which were run by a despotic pastor.
 Rather than realize the problem is the person, not the system, they figure one of the other leadership models has gotta be more in line with God’s will.

-The elders in charge. (“Presbyterian.”)
+The presbyterian system: Elders are in charge.

 2. Having to do with the Presbyterian Church.

 The main objection to presbyterianism is… well, it’s not how Paul described church leadership to Timothy and Titus.
-But it is kinda what we see in the Jerusalem Council, where Peter, Paul, and James tried to convince all the other apostles and elders to think their way about circumcision.
+But it is kinda what we see in the Council of Jerusalem, where Peter, Paul, and James tried to convince all the other apostles and elders to think their way about ritual circumcision.
 Ac 15.1-29 Now yeah, some Christians argue this was still a top-down organization, and that James’s advice at the end is actually his ruling as head of the church.
 Ac 15.19 But the letter the council sent out didn’t say, “James decreed,” but “we decided.”
-Ac 15.25 And the other ancient church councils functioned much the same way: The group decided.
+Ac 15.25 And other ancient church councils functioned much the same way: The group decided.
 All the bishops together; not the emperor, not the pope.

 The system can work—but like I said, people will be the problem.
 No leadership structure is foolproof.

-The members in charge. (“Congregational.”)
+The congregational system: Members are in charge.

-Congregational /kɑŋ.grə'geɪʃ.(ə)n(.)əl/ adj.
+CONGREGATIONAL kɑŋ.grə'geɪʃ.(ə)n(.)əl adjective.
 Bottom-up church leadership structure, where the church is run by the popular vote of its members.

 2. Having to do with the Congregational Church.